Posted by BBC Research and Development on , last updated

 Participants share ideas for new tools at the Summa hackathon in Bonn, Germany

 With the project coming to an end in January, we focused on how Summa technologies can be used to build custom tools for newsrooms.
 We hosted a hackathon in Bonn, Germany, to brainstorm new applications of Summa services with teams of academics, developers and journalists.
 And a small team within News Labs has built a series of prototypes designed specifically for BBC journalists.
-“Jet Ski” allows journalists to search automatically-generated transcripts of six Arabic television channels for keywords.
+“Speedboat” allows journalists to search automatically-generated transcripts of six Arabic television channels for keywords.
 And “Sandcastle” uses an algorithm to help predict trending stories across the BBC’s language services — alerting editors when it spots articles that haven’t yet been translated into their language.

 In addition to our research partnerships, we’ve also continued to engage with the wider industry through our outreach events.
 We learned how other newsrooms tackle challenges such as product transfer, stakeholder buy-in and idea generation at first Unconference on media innovation.
 In collaboration with BBC Connected Studio we opened up thinking on conversational journalism at SXSW.
 We also partnered with the US-based nonprofit, the Open News Foundation, to host an Unconference on journalism and technology during Mozilla Festival.
 We’re hoping to continue producing events that facilitate knowledge-sharing not just on technology, but on the culture of innovation.